 Example: Selling physical products (like computers) may put as little as a 5% commission rate into your pocket.
 But if you’re selling digital products, then you can usually expect at least a 40% commission rate, with 40-50% being the average.
 However, sometimes you’ll even approach 100% commission rates on downloadable products.

 If you find a digital product offering 25% commissions – and the product doesn’t require personal service on behalf of the vendor (such as software installations or personal coaching) – then skip it.
 You can probably find similar products that pay at least a 40% commission.

-Look for a hungry niche FIRST… and then look for a product to promote.
+Look for a hungry niche FIRST… and then look for an affiliate product to promote.

 Some beginning affiliate marketers stumble on a product and are taken in by the promises of a high commission rate and potential big profits.

 But when they actually put the product on the market, they find that there’s very little demand for a “how to” instructional video for pygmy goat farmers.